flexflow/FlexFlow/.github/README.md

 docker run --gpus all -it --rm --shm-size=8g ghcr.io/flexflow/flexflow-cuda-11.8:latest
 ```

 To download a Docker container for a backend other than CUDA v11.8, you can replace the `cuda-11.8` suffix with any of the following backends: `cuda-11.1`, `cuda-11.2`, `cuda-11.3`, `cuda-11.5`, `cuda-11.6`, `cuda-11.7`, `cuda-11.8`, and `hip_rocm`).
 More info on the Docker images, with instructions to build a new image from source, or run with additional configurations, can be found [here](../docker/README.md).

 ### Build from source

-SpecInfer is built on top of FlexFlow.
-You can build/install SpecInfer by building the inference branch of FlexFlow.
-Please read the [instructions](https://flexflow.readthedocs.io/en/latest/installation.html) for building/installing FlexFlow from source code.
+You can install FlexFlow Serve from source code by building the inference branch of FlexFlow.
+Please follow these [instructions](https://flexflow.readthedocs.io/en/latest/installation.html).

 ## Quickstart
+The following example shows how to deploy an LLM in FlexFlow Serve and accelerate LLM serving using [speculative inference]({#specinfer}).

 You can get started with the example SpecInfer code.
 If you prefer to start running FlexFlow Serve in incremental mode only, you can check out the code in the [section below](#incremental-decoding-example).
 For more complete examples, check out the [`inference/python/incr_decoding.py`](https://github.com/flexflow/FlexFlow/blob/python_inference/inference/python/incr_decoding.py) and [`inference/python/spec_infer.py`](https://github.com/flexflow/FlexFlow/blob/python_inference/inference/python/spec_infer.py) scripts.

 ```python